Best financial auditors in Indianapolis: find options near you

 Financial Statement Audits

-A core service provided by financial auditors in Indianapolis is the conduct of financial statement audits.
-This process involves examining a company’s financial records to ensure they accurately represent the organization’s financial position and performance, adhering to Generally Accepted Accounting Principles (GAAP).
+A core function of a financial auditor is conducting financial statement audits.
+This involves examining a company’s financial records to determine if they accurately reflect the financial position and performance, adhering to Generally Accepted Accounting Principles (GAAP) or other relevant standards.
+The aim is to provide an independent opinion on the fairness of the statements.

 Internal Control Assessments